8 Considerations When Determining Questionnaire Length

 If a survey takes up too much of a person’s time they may lose interest, answer hurriedly rather than accurately, ignore open-ended questions or quit the survey well before finishing.
 A valid suggestion is to show a progress bar.
 Impatient respondents may want to know how much longer the survey will take, especially when the survey is presented in various separate online pages.

-3. Look at previous survey response rates
+3. Look at previous employee survey response rates

 If you’ve been doing massive surveys and getting high participation and good results, go with it.
 If rates are falling, lean on shorter surveys.